State Is the Hard Part of Production Agents

 By treating context as virtual memory, runtimes can "fault-in" content only when the agent explicitly re-requests it, maintaining performance as the attention mechanism stays focused on the active working set rather than the entire session history.

-In long-running sessions, nearly a quarter of the tokens being processed are "structural waste"—overhead that provides zero value to the model but consumes both budget and attention.
+In long-running sessions, a surprising share of tokens can become structural overhead —overhead that provides zero value to the model but consumes both budget and attention.

 • Unused Tool Schemas (11%): Sending definitions for every available tool on every API call, even if the agent only uses a small subset.